johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/SelectParserRelaxationEnabled.md

 # SelectParserRelaxationEnabled

 ## Controls whether the new HTML parser behavior for the &lt;select&gt; element is enabled
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 138.

 ## Supported versions

-- On Windows and macOS since 132 or later
+- On Windows and macOS since 132, until 138

 ## Description

 The HTML parser is being changed to allow additional HTML tags inside the &lt;select&gt; element.
-This policy supports the old HTML parser behavior until M136.
+This policy supports the old HTML parser behavior through Microsoft Edge version 138.

 If this policy is enabled or unset, the HTML parser will allow additional tags inside the &lt;select&gt; element.